thehappycamden/TrueNews/README.md

 # TrueNews - Generate New News Articles Using Recursive Neural Networks.
 These are some python scripts for downloading news articles off the web, and feeding them into a rnn using textgenrnn and `NewsScraper.py`

-For more info read comments in `NewsScraper.py`.
+For more info read comments in `NewsScraper.py` and `NewsParser.py`.

 ## Libraries
 This script uses the following libraries: